AlexandrosZiogas/Services/README.md

 # Services
-Program that emulates a Computer Service Store using SQL & C#
+Program that emulates a Computer Service Store using SQL & C#.

 **Screenshots**